-A. Generic Exemptions:

-- 1. Seismic Design Category (SDC) D A component in/on an SDC-D structure is seismically exempt if it meets these four (4) criteria: - a) Importance Factor, $I_p = 1.0$ . - What happens to the component as a result of the design-basis earthquake (DBE) doesn't matter as long as it doesn't result in someone getting hurt (or worse) as a result of the component collapsing, sliding, overturning, blocking egress, and so forth.
+- A. Generic Exemptions: A component is seismically exempt if it meets these four criteria:7 - 1.
+Importance Factor, $I_p = 1.0$. - What happens to the component as a result of the design-basis earthquake (DBE)8 doesn't matter as long as it doesn't result in someone getting hurt (or worse) as a result of the component collapsing, sliding, overturning, blocking egress, and so forth.